7 Best Private Email Services

 5. Kolab Now

 Apart from being an email, Kolab Now also offers some collaboration tools like Mailfence such as files, notes storage and some office tools.
 With support for NextCloud, team management features like sharing folders, managing passwords of users and permission controls for enterprises and startups.
-Although services like Proton, Tuta and Mailbox do provide such features but it is good to have more options.

 IMAP enables for integration with Thunderbird client as well.
 Which is great if you need to use Mailvelope with this service on a desktop.
+As there is no Linux app available.

 Key Features